Rmendezc/rudymendez-website/README.md

-update coming very soon for my website im going to be using for job applications.
-Need to figurte out mobile view erros
+Updated my website to make the images be the same height overall and the width to adjust itself based on the height.